 Not only this, but the symbolism of Wall Street firms such as Goldman Sachs is arguably either brilliant, as a large name sets a standard for other similar banking firms and therefore business policies, or it is discouraging, as only large and wealthy Wall Street corporations can afford to pay-out such large and comfortable paternity schemes.
 The length and pay of such a parental leave policy would not be viable for smaller firms and public sectors.
 Despite such large corporations making statements about gender roles and advertising domestic duties as more fluid concept, the working parents in public sector jobs will not be protected by such privileged schemes and therefore potentially perpetuate class divisions within childcare.

-This is not to say that the policy making is not a step in the right direction, in regards to the discourse around what the modern working and domestic family might look like- in terms of gender roles, surrogacy and adoption; the modern family becoming more modern is undoubtedly a good thing.
+This is not to say that the policy making is not a step in the right direction, in regards to the discourse around what the modern working and domestic family might look like- the modern family becoming more modern is undoubtedly a good thing.
 However, there is still an entrenched concept of ‘femininity’ and disempowering concepts of what it means to take maternity and paternity leave.
 As a study in The Independent has stated, less than one in three fathers take paternity leave, even when it is offered to them.
 The percentage of men taking paternity leave has fallen consistently in the past four years, whereas the percentage of women taking maternity leave has risen steadily by 5% in the past four years.
 This shows a consistent progression in the understanding of parental care being a female obligation and less attractive to the working man and the security of his career.
 Jon Taylor of EMW has stated that parental leave is still ‘an unaffordable luxury’ for most people, particularly in the gig economy and self-employed, as they face a pay-cut from taking time off work- it is these areas of employment that are not protected by woke schemes such as Sachs’.

 There still appears to be a perception that maternity is seen as a sacrifice, a knock to the mother’s career for the sake of parenting.
 This concept of weakening one’s career through asking for leave is something that appears to still off-put men, even those who are offered schemes such as these, to ask for leave and take up a primary-care giving role.
 Taylor also stated in The Independent that ‘the gap between men and women taking time off for the birth of a child is actually widening.’